classroomtechtools/managebac_openapply_to_gsheets/README.md

 Interacts with the ManageBac and OpenApply APIs, downloading students and linked parents into a google spreadsheet.

+Changelog:

+1. March 21st, 2021: Behavior had `incident_date` as native string, `count` which is like an internal ID, and html is stripped from `notes`

 ## Getting started

 Note that you need access to API manager for this to work.
 Simplest way is to: